ramera03/Youtube-Social-Attitudes/research-assessment.md

         -   [x] Objective attempt
         -   [x] Objective met
-        -   Grader comments: in qmd, but also see preparation.Rmd lines 16-17 and 197
+        -   Grader comments:
+        See preparation.R line 247 for writing out data.

 10. Use `dplyr` and `tidyr` functions to transform data